How to Design High-Quality Custom Embroidery Patches in Canada

 Step By Step Guide To Create A High-Quality Patch

-Here is a simple process that many professional studios follow.
+Here is a simple process that many professional patch makers in Canada follow.
 You can adapt it to your workflow.

 Step 1.
 Define the purpose